deaddisc/lobert-bot/README.md

 # Lobert Bot

-A friendly Discord lobby manager that makes it easy to gather players for any game, right in your server.
+A Discord game lobby butler that makes it easy to gather players for any game, right in your server.
 Lobert handles lobby creation, live join/leave buttons, roster updates, and “lobby full” pings so you can focus on playing, not coordinating.

 ---